Actor Enrique Arce, from La Casa de Papel, “in love to the bars” with Samaná

 “After coming to film a commercial for Samana Group in the Dominican Republic, I can only say that I have fallen madly in love with this paradisiacal place and I am delighted to be an ambassador together with the great Polish actor Borys Szyc and the young Dominican actress Yaritza Reyes”, shared the actor.

-The actor who gave life to one of the most hated characters in the Spanish series had already expressed his wishes to buy a property in Samaná.
+The actor who gave life to one of the most hated characters in the Spanish series had already expressed his desire to buy a property in Samaná.

 It was at the Platino Awards that he told a Listín Diario journalist that He was enchanted with the country.